hazur84/Hackintosh-X299-VENTURA/README.md

 ## Notes about software updates

-There are 3 SMBIOS that I can use on my PC: iMac19,1 / iMacPro1,1 / MacPro7,1.
-My favorite is iMac19.1.
-Regarding the updates that are notified in Software Update and the size of the update (full or incremental package), there are some conditions to take into account.

 1. Getting Update notification
- - iMacPro1,1 (iMac Pro 27″, late 2017) and MacPro7,1 (Mac Pro 2019) models do have a T2 chip and, when using these SMBIOS models, you do not receive update notifications
+ - iMacPro1,1 (iMac Pro 27″, late 2017) models do have a T2 chip and, when using these SMBIOS models, you do not receive update notifications
- - iMacPro1,1 and MacPro7,1 models receive update notifications if configured as vmm (virtual machine): revpatch=sbvmm in boot-args along with RestrictEvents.kext.
+ - iMacPro1,1 models receive update notifications if configured as vmm (virtual machine): revpatch=sbvmm in boot-args along with RestrictEvents.kext.

 2. Size of the update (full or incremental)
  - Systems where the OCLP root patch has not been applied or has been reverted:
- - iMacPro1,1 and MacPro7,1 require revpatch=sbvmm in boot-args along with RestrictEvents.kext to get incremental updates, without this setting you get full-size updates
+ - iMacPro1,1 require revpatch=sbvmm in boot-args along with RestrictEvents.kext to get incremental updates, without this setting you get full-size updates
  - All systems that have the OCLP root patch applied receive full-size updates.

-In summary, using iMac19.1 without RestrictEvents.kext I get update notifications but the updates are full-size.

 After the system is updated, RestrictEvents.kext and the boot argument can be disabled because they are not required for normal Sonoma operation.